pmoralesgarcia/yellow-note/page-new-note.md

 Layout: note
 Tag: Example
 ---
-This is a new note
+This is a new note.